Aliases for HSPD1 Gene

 HSPD1 (Heat Shock Protein Family D (Hsp60) Member 1) is a Protein Coding gene.
 Diseases associated with HSPD1 include Leukodystrophy, Hypomyelinating, 4 and Spastic Paraplegia 13, Autosomal Dominant.
 Among its related pathways are Microglia Activation During Neuroinflammation: Overview and Apoptosis-related network due to altered Notch3 in ovarian cancer.
-Gene Ontology (GO) annotations related to this gene include poly(A) RNA binding and ATPase activity.
+Gene Ontology (GO) annotations related to this gene include ATPase activity.
+An important paralog of this gene is CCT6A.

 UniProtKB/Swiss-Prot Summary for HSPD1 Gene